 What Do Plecostomus Eat?

-While plecostomus and other suckermouth catfish are typically sold as algae eaters, some species are carnivorous, feeding on carion in the wild.
+While plecostomus and other suckermouth catfish are typically sold as algae eaters, some species are carnivorous, feeding on carrion in the wild.
 Others feed almost exclusively on wood, so it is best to research the dietary needs of any species you buy.
 Aqueon Bottom Feeder Tablets, Shrimp Pellets, Tropical Granules and Algae Rounds can all be excellent foods for these catfish.
-Because of their nocturnal habits, many experienced hobbyists target feed their pleco’s once or twice a week with tablet or disc foods given at night.
-For best results feed a variety of high quality foods, and rotate your fishes’ diet daily.
+Because of their nocturnal habits, many experienced hobbyists target feed their plecos once or twice a week with tablet or disc foods given at night.
+For best results, feed a variety of high-quality foods and rotate your fishes’ diet daily.

 Plecostomus Breeding Level - Difficult

 While not much is known about the spawning behavior of many rarer species, a fair number of suckermouth catfish have been bred in captivity.
 They typically spawn in caves, with the male caring for the eggs until they hatch.
-Fry are voracious and must be fed frequently on a high protein diet such as microworms, brine shrimp nauplii, sinking tablets or disc-type foods.
+Fry, or recently hatched fish, are voracious and must be fed frequently on a high protein diet such as micro worms, brine shrimp nauplii, sinking tablets or disc-type foods.
 For intentional spawning, a separate aquarium should be set up and breeders should be fed live or frozen foods for several weeks to condition them.